nathanww/OpenHaptic/api.md

 wave--the intensity list for the combined wave.

-# Communication functions

 # Communication protocol
 OpenHaptic uses the Nordic UART BLE service for loading programs.
 The OpenHaptic Programmer app also uses this service to create an interactive shell for users to interact with the devide.
 Alterantively, the connection can be used to send data between a app running on OpenHaptic and a companion device.
 Programs can also accsess the Bluetooth/wifi hardware directly for other types of connections.

-**Communicating using the OpenHaptic shell**
+**Using the OpenHaptic shell (easiest method)**

-**Making a connection**
+First, check that a connection exists by checking that **ble.isConnected** is true.

+If it is, you can send data to be displayed to the user by calling

+**ble.send(data)**

+Where data is an ASCII string to be displayed in the OpenHaptic Programmer application

+Data received from the shell is stored as a string in the **lastData** variable.
+Another variable, **lastDataTime**, keeps the time.time() timestamp of when the last data transmission ended.

+**Connecting your own apps**
-The companion device must first make a BLE GATT connection to the OpenHaptic device
+If you want to send data without using the shell, your app must first make a BLE GATT connection to the OpenHaptic device

 Device name: ESP32